Skip to Content

 MPOWER researchers are collaborating with Professors Andrew and Nada Kakabadse (Henley Business School, UK) on governance surveys of key industry sectors.
 In NZ, these include higher and tertiary education, sports management and charities.
 The NZ and other country findings will form the basis of comparative study outputs.
 MPOWER researchers on this project are: Profs Jane Parker and Jim Arrowsmith, and Dr Nazim Taskin.

 This project involved MPOWER researchers from Massey, Victoria University of Wellington and AUT who examined the role of middle managers in progress gender equity initiatives in NZ public agencies.
 Seventy managers and staff were interviewed in four key agencies, with the study forming part of a larger study involving Australia.
 The researchers are: Dr Noelle Donnelly, Prof. Jane Parker, and Drs Julie Douglas and Katherine Ravenswood.
-The study report can be found here:

 This major Marsden fund-support project spans three years, starting 1 March 2018.
 It considers the Living Wage in NZ with regard to an array of stakeholders, utilising surveys, cases and interview inquiry and 'town hall' type meetings.
 The research team members are: Profs Stu Carr, Darrin Hodgetts, Jane Parker, Jim Arrowsmith and Jarrod Haar, Dr Siautu Alefaio-Tugia and Amanda Young-Hauser.